bahrus/trans-render/README.md

 ## Reapplying (some) of the transform

 Often, we want to reapply a transform, after something changes -- typically the source data.

+This can be done by holding on to the context from the initial transform.

 The ability to do this is illustrated below: